Best Monopod for Photographers

 While both monopods have important differences, they share a lot of features as well.
 Both supports have a 3/8″ screw to connect to your choice of head but, this can be retracted to reveal a 1/4″ screw that lets you mount your camera directly.

-Both XPRO monopods feature quick power locks that let the user deploy and adjust the legs rapidly.
+Both XPRO monopods feature quick power locks that let the user deploy and adjust the legs rapidly (much like on this popular tripod).
 This lets the shooter achieve the best angles possible while staying clear of camera shake.
 They’re also fitted with a new rubber leg warmer design that’s supposed to make them easier, faster and safer to handle.

 The XPROs are excellent for stills but if you also shoot video, you’ll be glad to know that both monopods are compatible with Manfrotto’s fluid heads as well as the FLUIDTECH base which adds a lot more stability.